Installing Steam on Debian 11 is pretty simple. Just follow these steps and you should be up and running in no time.

 Is Steam on Debian a good choice?

-In conclusion, Steam on Linux is not worse than on Windows.
+Yes, Steam on Linux is not worse than on Windows.
 In fact, in many ways, it’s better.
-If you’re looking for the best gaming experience on Linux, Steam is the way to go.

-And if you are not into gaming, check our article about best graphic tools for linux.
+And if you are not into gaming, check out our article about the best graphic tools for Linux.